- Sizes We Sell

 Our hostas are one to three eye perennials depending on the variety.
 Larger hosta cultivars tend to be single eye while smaller hosta cultivars are more likely to have multiple eyes.
 Our hostas may have come from either division or tissue culture, but in either case, we guarantee them to be true to variety.
 We will replace or refund any plant that does not appear to be true to name.

 Note: Hostas will not reach their true potential when grown in poor, dry soils.
-See our Growing Tips to acheive the best results with your new hostas.
+See our Growing Tips to achieve the best results with your new hostas.

 Hosta sizes are based on their mature height.